MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MaxInboundConnectionPercentagePerSource
-!!!
-Exchange Server 2010

-The MaxInboundConnectionPercentagePerSource parameter specifies the maximum number of connections that a Receive connector serves at the same time from a single IP address, expressed as the percentage of available remaining connections on a Receive connector.
-Enter the value as an integer without the percent sign (%).
-The default value is 2 percent.
-The valid input range for this parameter is from 1 through 100.

-!!!
-Exchange Server 2013

-The MaxInboundConnectionPercentagePerSource parameter specifies the maximum number of connections that a Receive connector serves at the same time from a single IP address, expressed as the percentage of available remaining connections on a Receive connector.
-Enter the value as an integer without the percent sign (%).
-The default value is 2 percent.
-The valid input range for this parameter is 1 to 100.

-!!!
-Exchange Server 2016

 The MaxInboundConnectionPercentagePerSource parameter specifies the maximum number of connections that a Receive connector serves at the same time from a single IP address, expressed as the percentage of available remaining connections on a Receive connector.

 A valid value is from 1 to 100 without the percent sign (%).
 The default value is 2 percent.

 ```yaml
 Type: Int32